 Throughout the application process, the applicant must be represented by a registered agent, such as ourselves.

 Requirements Malta Residency and Visa Scheme

 – A contribution totaling €30,000, part of which must be paid as a non-refundable administrative fee of €5,500 upon the submission of the application.

 – The purchase of a property worth at least €270,000, or the lease of a property with a minimum rent of €10,000 per annum.

 – An investment in government bonds having an initial value of at least €250,000.

 We look forward to getting started with our exclusive Fast Track Application Process.

-Contact us directly using the form below, and your enquiry will be dealt with as soon as possible.
+Contact us directly at email@example.com and your enquiry will be dealt with as soon as possible.